How To Write An Exceptional Meta Description for SEO

 Why are meta descriptions important?

 Think of meta description as advertising copy rather than just an optional text field.
 The purpose of a meta description is to thoughtfully sum up the page’s content, drawing in potential clients and customers from the search engine results pages to your site.
-It is an important part of search marketing to pay attention to.
+It is an important part of search marketing, and one of your most powerful opportunities to drive traffic.

-But, if you care about click through rates, user experience and user behaviour (as Google does), then the long answer is yes.
+Plus, if you care about click through rates, user experience, and user behaviour (as Google does), then the long answer is yes.
+That copy below the page or post title is what helps searchers understand exactly how relevant your content is to the query.

-So, if a lot of users end up clicking through to your site when they search a specific term, because your meta description is clear and informative, theoretically your ranking on the search results page would improve over time.
+If a lot of users end up clicking through to your site when they search a specific term, thanks to a clear meta description, theoretically your ranking on the search results page would improve over time.

 Keep it short, but not too short

 Meta descriptions typically get cut off at 160 characters.
-If you write more than 160 characters, your text will get cut off.
+If you write more than 160 characters, your text will get cut off on most devices.

-Using a plugin like Yoast will let you preview your meta description to make sure it doesn’t truncate mid-sentence.
-However, try not to go too short either.
+Using a WordPress plugin like Yoast will let you preview your meta description to make sure it doesn’t truncate mid-sentence.
+However, you don’t want to make it too short either!
 You should be aiming to use all the real estate you have, within a range of 140-160 characters.

 Note: Sometimes search engines will show a different meta description than the one you have customized if they think it better describes the page.

-- Include a Call-to-action or Offer (If you are providing them access to something they are searching for, call it out.)
+- Include a call-to-action or offer.
+(If you’re providing them access to something unique and helpful, shout it out.)

-- Name Drop (Have you worked with other amazing companies in your industry?
-Don’t be afraid to call it out and brag a little.
-After all this is your opportunity to get that click.)
+- Name drop.
+Have you worked with other amazing companies in your industry?
+Don’t be afraid to brag a little.
+After all, this might be the few seconds you have to stand out from the crowd.

-However, don’t deceive searchers.
+That said, don’t deceive searchers.
 It will be immediately obvious when they click on your site and your clickbait description fails to deliver.
-This will bring down your user behaviour metrics, through bounces.
+This will bring down your user behaviour metrics, through bounces (immediate exits without taking further action on the page).
 Don’t do it!

 Google and some of the other big search engines bold keywords in the description when they match a searcher’s query.
 Therefore, you should try to capitalize on this bolded text and try to match your descriptions to the search terms you are going after as much as possible.
 These might be short- or long-tail keywords from your keyword strategy.